Lavender Macarons

 Sift the superfine almond flour and powdered sugar into the meringue, then fold the ingredients together with a rubber spatula.

-Use a circular motion that sweeps around the edge of the bowl and then pull through the bottom of the bowl to make sure everything is getting mixed together.
+Use a circular motion that sweeps around the edge of the bowl and then pulls through the bottom of the bowl to make sure everything is getting mixed together.

 Step #4: Pipe the Macaron Shells